-277. (Assignment of usufruct, etc.)

-Holders of rights of use or rights of residence are not permitted to assign or otherwise dispose such rights.

-(2) Holders of rights of use or rights of residence are not permitted to lease out the immovable that is the subject of such rights.

-278. (Demand for extinguishment of right of use or right of residence)
+- 280. (Assignment of usufruct, etc.) - (1) Holders of rights of use or rights of residence are not permitted to assign or otherwise dispose such rights. - (2) Holders of rights of use or rights of residence are not permitted to lease out the immovable that is the subject of such rights. - 281.
+(Right to demand based on real rights of holders of right of use and right of residence)

-(1) If the holder of a right of use or right of residence inflicts significant damage on or does not properly preserve the immovable that is the subject of such right or otherwise breaches the spirit of the right, the owner may demand that the court extinguish the right of use or right of residence as the case may be.

-(2) A demand for extinguishment under paragraph (1) shall not preclude a claim for damages in tort against the right holder.

-279. (Right holder's real right of claim)

-A holder of a right of use or right of residence may exercise the same rights to demand return, to remove disturbance and to prevent disturbance vis-à-vis an infringement of his right as the owner.
+Holders of rights of use or rights of residence may exercise the same rights to demand return, to remove disturbance and to prevent disturbance vis-à-vis an infringement of his rights of use and rights of residence as those of the owner.